Showing posts with label Rip Torn. Show all posts

 Rip Torn’s raw, lived-in performance is the electrifying core of Payday.
 Bringing a homegrown gravitas to the character, Torn’s is the type of bravura screen performance given by an actor finally granted a role on scale with his talents (Don Carpenter wrote it with Torn in mind, and it’s hard to imagine anyone else in the role).
 He's positively riveting.
 And though it sounds like just the kind of quote-ready critical assessment that movie publicity departments pray for, I genuinely think Rip Torn's performance in Payday is one of the best American screen performances of the '70s.

 Adding considerable support is Ahna Capri as Dann’s vigilant girlfriend, whose continued, hawk-eyed efforts to guard her interests are both amusing and reminded me of a pragmatic, more resilient version of Ann-Margret’s Bobbie Templeton in Carnal Knowledge.
-Very strong performances are also given by Elayne Heilveil, Michael Gwynne, and Cliff Emmich.
+Elayne Heilveil, Michael Gwynne, and Cliff Emmich also gave very strong performances.

 BONUS MATERIAL

 Four of the original country songs in Payday’s soundtrack were written by the late, great Shel Silverstein: playwright, poet, cartoonist, author, and Grammy Award-winning songwriter (1969 Best Country Song “A Boy Named Sue”).
-Payday showcases the Silverstein compositions - “Slowly Fading Circle”, “Baby, Here’s a Dime”, and “Lovin’ You More” (whose chorus “I’m lovin’ you more but you’re enjoying it less” is [for those too young to take notice] a comic takeoff on the 1960’s Camel cigarettes slogan “Are you smoking more but enjoying it less?”).
+Payday showcases the Silverstein compositions - “Slowly Fading Circle," “Baby, Here’s a Dime,” and “Lovin’ You More” (whose chorus “I’m lovin’ you more but you’re enjoying it less” is [for those too young to take notice] a comic takeoff on the 1960’s Camel cigarettes ad slogan “Are you smoking more but enjoying it less?”).

 My personal favorite is “She's Only a Country Girl,” a catchy, drawling, earworm of a song that got stuck in my head for days after seeing this.
 It sounds like a song Henry Gibson's Haven Hamilton might have sung in Nashville